redhead/diploma-thesis/Suggestions_As_stated_above_the__.md

 #### Create multiple bounded contexts

 During the refactoring, the importance of bounded contexts, a way of separating unrelated responsibilities in the domain was underestimated.
 In the end, it turned out that the system is actually made of smaller domain models that could be separated.
 This also includes the aggregates which can be broken into smaller consistency boundaries that relate to different contexts.
-As Domain-Driven Design**reference needed**[DDD] teaches us, the domain model should be incrementally improved as our knowledge about the domain increases.
+As Domain-Driven Design \cite{ddd} teaches us, the domain model should be incrementally improved as our knowledge about the domain increases.

 The following list suggests an idea of how to break the current domain model into smaller bounded contexts.